utshomax/postman-docs/src/pages/docs/integrations/installed-apps.md

 ---
-title: "Using installed apps in integrations"
+title: "Add new integrations using installed apps in Postman"
 updated: 2023-03-15
 contextual_links:
   - type: section